Benefits

 People have told us that the main motivation for joining a car share scheme is the environmental and health benefits it brings.
-But there are some user benefits which mean that access to a shared car when you need it is better than you owning your own car.
+But there are also user benefits which mean that access to a shared car – when you need it – is better than having to maintain your own car all the time.

 Personal and Financial Benefits

-- removes the hassle of car ownership: POD arranges for MOTs, servicing, insurance, etc, so you don’t have to.
-In addition, you don’t have to struggle/pay to use a car parking space near your house;
+• Removes the hassle of car ownership: POD arranges for MOTs, servicing, insurance, etc, so you don’t have to.
+In addition, you don’t have to struggle to find, or pay for, a car parking space.

-- reduced costs: the average annual cost to run a car is £3,800 per year and rising year on year, which is higher than using a POD car;
+• Reduced coststhe average annual cost to run a car is £3,800 per year, and rising year on year, which is higher than using a POD car for even a significant number of trips.

-- reduced unexpected car costs: it’s easier to budget your costs with a car share scheme because you pay a regular, monthly user fee and know in advance how much you’re going to spend for a journey.
-So no unexpected maintenance costs unless you have an accident in a POD car;
+• Avoid many unexpected costs: it’s easier to budget your costs with a car share scheme because you pay a regular, monthly user fee and can easily know in advance how much you’re going to spend for a journey.
+So no unexpected maintenance costs.
+There is of course still an insurance excess should you have an accident in a POD car or cause it substantial damage.

-- modern hybrid/electric vehicle: no more worrying about whether the car will break down during your journey: POD cars are modern models, more environmentally friendly and regularly serviced and maintained;
+• Modern hybridvehicle: no more worrying about whether an old car will break down during your journey: POD cars are modern models, more environmentally friendly, regularly serviced and maintained.
+And in the unlikely event one does break down, they have breakdown cover included.

 Environmental and Health Benefits